 Marathonas is the next best place to stay on Aegina, particularly if you travel with kids.
 Here you can book beach chairs and tables at once, as restaurants are set right on the sandy beach.

 Even though Aegina isn’t famous for the size of the amenities of its beaches, it is a good choice for families due to the convenience of the shallow and tranquil waters.
-The magnificent views, the proximity to other Saronic islands and Athens, the wide variety of pistachios and the fresh fish and seafood make Aegina a great idea for your next family vacation.
+The magnificent views, the proximity to other Saronic islands and Athens, the wide variety of pistachios and the fresh fish and seafood make Aegina an excellent idea for your next family vacation.

 By Violeta, Offbeatgreece.com